PriyanshuSingh10114/winkwear/README.md

 A visionary tech innovator, Priyansh spearheaded the complete AI-powered transformation of Wink & Wear’s e-commerce platform.
 Leveraging cutting-edge AI tools and his deep full-stack expertise His meticulous approach eliminated critical bugs, optimized performance, and crafted a dynamic, secure shopping experience as sleek as Wink & Wear’s fashion.

-The Style Squad

-Bhakti Chopra – Fashion Curator/Figma Designing
-With an impeccable eye for detail, Bhakti curates Wink & Wear’s collection—handpicking every piece to strike the perfect balance between trendsetting and timeless styles.
-Beyond selection, she brings the brand’s vision to life, crafting eye-catching banners, styling outfits, and even shaping design choices to ensure every visual tells a story as captivating as the clothes themselves.

 — The Wink & Wear Team !!

 ---